paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-08-21-homelab_part00.md

 ### OPNsense Firewall

 To replace my PFsense firewall from 7 years ago, I completely rebuilt the machine (this time with a nifty SuperMicro case that rotates the motherboard IO ports to face frontwards!) using the OPNsense fork of PFsense.
-I don't have enough knowledge of firewalls and networking at this point to have any strong preference besides that OPNsense is a community open source fork after PFsense went proprietary.
+I don't have enough knowledge of firewalls and networking at this point to have any strong preference [besides that OPNsense is a community open source fork after PFsense went proprietary][pfsense-vs-opnsense].
 PFsense is supposedly better, but I'm not skilled enough to utilize the features that make it such and prefer to use software that doesn't require me to rely on the developer to remain benevolent when they could instead just simply open source their project in keeping with the zero trust security paradigm.

 The hardware in the firewall is nothing special: older Intel dual core chip, 8Gb ram, mini-ITX motherboard.